nitefood/asn/README.md

 Some packages are required for full functionality.
 On a Debian/Ubuntu machine, you can install them with:

-`apt -y install whois bind9-host mtr-tiny jq`
+`apt -y install whois bind9-host mtr-tiny jq ipcalc`

 ### Script download